 When will consultation begin?

 The current timetable for producing the Wandsworth Local Plan is set out in our Local Development Scheme.
 The Issues Document, Scoping Report and call for sites are now closed for consultation.
-Please see below for more details.
+To view the consultation documents, visit the consultation portal website.

 Local Plan Consultations - how to get involved

 Writing the Wandsworth Local Plan will involve extensive evidence gathering, public consultations and joint working with neighbouring authorities and partners.
-The approach to public engagement taken by the Council in developing the Local Plan is set out in our Statement of Community Involvement which is also being reviewed.
+The approach to public engagement taken by the Council in developing the Local Plan is set out in our Statement of Community Involvement.

 Local Plan Issues Document and Sustainability Appraisal Scoping report

 To view the Local Plan Issues Document and Sustainability Scoping report, visit the consultation portal website.

 You can follow the progress in the development of the Wandsworth Local Plan by checking the planning policy webpages which will provide updates on our current progress.

 If you would like to be informed of progress, please register your details by emailing email@example.com.